-The university is to test healthy people without symptoms for COVID-19 infections so it can quarantine them on the pretense of stopping the virus from spreading, although there is some debate about just how much asymptomatic people can spread the disease in the first place.
+The university is using surveillance testing to test healthy people without symptoms for COVID-19 infections so it can quarantine them on the pretense of stopping the virus from spreading, although there is some debate about just how much asymptomatic people can spread the disease in the first place.

-As of September 3, the were two thirds full, with 122 of 185 of the rooms being occupied.
+As of September 3, the school’s quarantine rooms were two thirds full, with 122 of 185 of the rooms being occupied.
 Students placed in isolation were allowed to keep up with their classes on Zoom and by crowdsourcing class notes and recording lectures.

 During the school’s opening week, 95 percent of those who were tested had received both COVID-19 shots.
 Despite this high rate, they noted five times as many cases this year as they saw during the same period last year, prior to the vaccine rollout – even though more students were tested during the first week of school last year (28,951 versus just over 27,000).
 The positivity rate overall has doubled, jumping from 0.45 percent in 2020 to 1.19 percent in 2021.